KensLearningCurve/ExceptionHandlingWithxUnit/README.md

 # ExceptionHandlingWithxUnit
-Starting point to the tutorial about unit testing with C#
+This is the start project you can use if you want to follow the tutorial about exception handling with xUnit.
+You can find the tutorial here:

+[ToAdd!]